So who am I?

 In July 2010, I attended the Google Teacher Academy in London and I am now a Google Certified Teacher.
 In July 2011 I completed the Google Apps certification process and I am now a Google Apps for Education Certified Trainer.
 I then led a group at the 2nd Google Teacher Academy in 2012.
 I now regularly train groups of teachers to use Google Apps through face-to-face courses as well as online webinars for C-Learning.
 More details can be found here.

-I am currently a Year 3-4 teacher and ICT co-ordinator at St John the Baptist Primary School in Hampshire.
-Since joining in 2010 we have implemented Google Apps, a new ICT curriculum and a range of new hardware.
-Our blogs get over 250,000 hits a year and these were shortlisted for the Education Blog Awards in 2011 and was voted runner-up in the Whole School Blog category in 2012.
+In my previous position I was a Year 3-4 teacher and ICT co-ordinator at St John the Baptist Primary School in Hampshire.
+Between 2010 and leaving in July 2013 we implemented Google Apps, a new ICT curriculum and a range of new hardware.
+The blogs get over 250,000 hits a year and these were shortlisted for the Education Blog Awards in 2011 and were voted runner-up in the Whole School Blog category in 2012.

 July 2010 – Attended Google Teacher Academy UK and became a Google Certified Teacher